 Why is Behavioral Segmentation Important?

 Behavioral segmentation enables eCommerce businesses to achieve extraordinary customer satisfaction & retention, increase customer lifetime value and boost long-term revenues.
 Customers who feel they have been attended on along the consumer journey will instinctively prefer the brand over competitors.
-The Behavioral Analytics – Behavioral segmentation- a book on Marketing explains How Behavioral segmentation can optimize the positioning of the target market with less than 1% bounce rates.
+The Behavioral Analytics – Behavioral segmentation- a book on behavioral marketing, explains How Behavioral segmentation can optimize the positioning of the target market with less than 1% bounce rates.
 They’re typically 23-35 years olds in your fashion eCommerce store.
 By understanding why customers behave the way they do, marketers can provide them with targeted messages that appeal to their needs.

 Key Takeaways: – The main benefit of behavioral market segmentation is that it allows for better customer messaging and more personalized content.
 This helps customers feel heard by businesses, so they have a reason to keep coming back.